St. Maarten / St. Martin Restaurants,

 They are still there and they're as incredible as ever, but during the last

-particularly in the Cupecoy and Simpson Bay areas, and from Dawn Beach / Oyster
+particularly in the Simpson Bay and Cupecoy areas, and in Dawn Beach / Oyster

 Pond.
-In fact, some of the top chefs / restaurant owners from Grand Case have now moved to Simpson Bay or Cupecoy (in some cases abandoning Marina Royale in Marigot).
+In fact, some of the top chefs / restaurant owners from Grand Case and Marigot have now moved to Simpson Bay or Cupecoy.
 You'll still want to have dinners in Grand

-Case, but plan to explore Dutch Side restaurants as well.
-You will not be
+Case, but plan to explore Dutch Side restaurants deeply -- dining there is extraordinary and you will not be

-This page is constantly updated, so bookmark us
+This page is updated frequently, so bookmark us

 Remember: If you're a JMB Website Supporters member, you're

-free dinners or other benefits at many St. Maarten and St. Martin
+entitled to reduced-cost dinners or other discounts at many St. Maarten and St. Martin

 Restaurants.
-See the Benefits Master Index in our all-new "secret
+See the Discounts Master Index in our all-new "secret

 site" for details.
 If you're curious about JMB Website Supporters,

 click for info.
-There are now about 220 benefits, many of them
+There are now roughly 300 benefits, many of them